 This author had her own epiphany about recycling rules while researching this particular article: Not all glass is created equal.

 “It’s just like dealing with different polymers in the plastic industry,” said Joe Cattaneo, president of the Glass Packaging Institute (GPI), the trade association representing the North American glass container industry.
 “Just because it looks the same doesn’t mean it is all the same.”

 Most recycling programs are set up to process container glass, like beverage bottles or condiment jars.
 This class meets certain regulations to be certified safe for food.

-But the glass that makes up everyday houshold items like ovenware, drinking glasses, incandescent light bulbs, windows, windshields and mirrors contain materials like lead and plastic that cannot be mixed with container glass.
+But the glass that makes up everyday household items like ovenware, drinking glasses, incandescent light bulbs, windows, windshields, and mirrors contain materials like lead and plastic that cannot be mixed with container glass.

 Let’s take the example of windshields, for example.
 According to a representative working in the windshield recycling industry, windshields have a layer of plastic “sandwiched between the glass.”
 This plastic is a contaminant in the recycling stream and is very difficult to remove.
 “There is a machine called a windshield stripper,” he tells Earth911.
 “It’s an expensive piece of equipment, upwards of $100,000.
 It basically liberates the plastic from the glass.”

 Windshields, like other types of non-container glass, have specific, and sometimes limited, recycling options.
 For example, this representative’s company recycles glass from obsolete or broken inventory from manufacturers and does not accept materials directly from consumers.

 “[A] consumer with a windshield more or less has to throw it away because to bring it to us costs more money than that glass is going to be worth,” he says.